the charrette 2025

 • Explosives, fire, guns, ammunition, or other weaponry is strictly forbidden.

-• Students must wear and present their final piece during the final event on Thursday, September 12 from 5-7PM in the SHED Atrium.
-(If you cannot be at the event, let your faculty know beforehand.
-You can also have a friend present your piece for you at the event.)
+• Students should wear and present their final piece during the final event on Thursday, September 4 from 5:30-7:30PM in the SHED Atrium.
+(If you cannot be at the event, let your faculty know beforehand.)